OVER THE COUNTER MEDICATION IN JAPAN

 Although it is not an over the counter medication: if you are looking for Migraine Medication called Sumatriptin in Japan – it is sold as Imigran (Glaxo Smith Kline) – and you can make an appointment with a doctor at Tokyo Medical and Surgical Clinic and request a prescription (if you forgot to bring from home or you have run out of your own supply.)

 If you have a dairy intolerance of any sort, please also note that medications like “Lactaid” aren’t easy to get in Japan.
-Lactase enzyme supplements are only available by medical prescription in japan.
+Lactase enzyme supplements are only available by medical prescription in Japan.

 Read here, if you find that you need emergency medical assistance or need to find a doctor during business hours.